Important Notes, please read;

 Splendid medium to large shrub of shady forested wetlands.
 At the northern end of its range here in southern Maine, it’s starting to pop up more and more (am I getting better at noticing it or is the range extending northward?), bright little yellow flowers cover the branches in early spring, scarlet red berries in September are relished by birds, male and female plants, THESE PLANTS ARE UN-SEXED.
 Delicate greenish blue leaves have that distinctive spicy sweet smell when rubbed or crushed.
 Host plant for the spicebush swallowtail butterfly.
 Grows well in loamy garden soils with shade.

-- Myrica pennsylvanicum, Bayberry or Wax berry
+- Myrica pensylvanicum, Bayberry or Wax berry

 -